-Alison Powell, Alissa Cooper and Ian Brown of the OII will present results from a content analysis of US advocacy, mass media, and rulemaking discourse that indicates how language about neutrality has moved between these constituencies since the beginning of the debate.
+Alison Powell, Alissa Cooper and Ian Brown of the OII present results from a content analysis of US advocacy, mass media, and rulemaking discourse that indicates how language about neutrality has moved between these constituencies since the beginning of the debate.

 Leslie Shade, Associate Professor in the Department of Communication at Concordia University, reports on Net Neutrality policy developments in Canada.
 These include private members bills, support from opposition parties, and hearings of the regulator, the Canadian Radio Television Commission.
 She will discuss how mass media and social media are used for participation in the policy process.

 Tom Kiedrowski, Principal in Ofcom’s Strategy Team, discusses Ofcom’s current position on Net Neutrality, what challenges are posed by the new powers given to national regulatory authorities under the revised EU Framework, the work that the ERG is beginning, and the debates and unknowns in the EU and US debates respectively.

 Chris Marsden, senior lecturer at the University of Essex Law School, argues for a co-regulatory solution to net neutrality, considering ISPs’ roles in the round, including their legal liabilities for content filtering.